DeepaSree16/Materials/source/Core_Docs/RepoLayout.rst

 technology oriented structure, focusing on courses and modules.

 We combine these two approaches.
 The public $REPO is organized program-wise.
-Duplication is avoided by linking directories and files from the $STORE tree to the $REPO tree.

 $REPO
-   * CoreDocs
-   * Programs
+   * Program LMS Links
       + PRO-Java
-         - JPL
-         - COJ
-         - WEB
-         - SQL
-         - JEE
-	     - SPNG
-         - RE
+         - AIML
-         - BE
+         - WISE
-         - IO
+         - FSD
-         - IP
+         - CDS
-         - QA
+         - WE
-         - RA
+	     - DLFA
-         - VA
+         - ADSMI
-      + PRO-Testing

 $STORE
    * Java
       + **JPL** JavaProgrammingLanguage